jcartledge/bee/README.md

 It probably lacks several important features of whatever you're using now, but it works OK for us.

+That said, bee is very immature and will probably leave grubby handprints and texta drawings all over your clean white walls.

 ## INSTALL:

  - From github